awsdocs/amazon-ec2-user-guide/doc_source/instance-type-boot-mode.md

 # Determine the supported boot modes of an instance type<a name="instance-type-boot-mode"></a>

+You can use the AWS CLI to determine the supported boot modes of an instance type\.

-**To determine the supported boot modes of an instance type \(AWS CLI version 1\.19\.34 and later and version 2\.1\.32 and later\)**
+**To determine the supported boot modes of an instance type**
-Use the [describe\-instance\-types](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-types.html) command to determine the supported boot modes of an instance type\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-types.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-types.html) command to determine the supported boot modes of an instance type\.
 By including the `--query` parameter, you can filter the output\.
 In this example, the output is filtered to return only the supported boot modes\.

 The following example shows that `m5.2xlarge` supports both UEFI and Legacy BIOS boot modes\.

 ```
-aws ec2 --region us-east-1 describe-instance-types --instance-types m5.2xlarge --query "InstanceTypes[*].SupportedBootModes"
+aws ec2 describe-instance-types --region us-east-1 --instance-types m5.2xlarge --query "InstanceTypes[*].SupportedBootModes"
 ```

 Expected output